 - TripMate pay JoinMyTrip when they book a trip

 - JoinMyTrip release payout to TripLeader

 How to enable the payout method:

 - Upload an identity document on our website

 You can upload your trip with our easy-to-use Editor.

 Make sure to display your trip with individuality.
 Adapting the trip to your travel style gives it personality and makes it more interesting for TripMates.
 If you include local recommendations, secret spots, and show you have experience leading groups or know the destination, many TripMates will want to join your trip.

 For your trip to be successful, we advise you to do the following:

-- Upload your trip at least two months before the planned departure.
+- Upload your trip at least one month before the planned departure.
 Based on our experience, we know that you are going to find more TripMates this way.